Jean Sibelius: Legacy

 In 1972, Sibelius's surviving daughters sold Ainola to the Finnish state.
 The Ministry of Education and the Sibelius Society of Finland opened it as a museum in 1974.
 Sibelius has been memorialized by art, stamps, and currency; the Finnish 100 mark bill featured his image until 2002 when the euro was adopted.
 Since 2011, Finland has celebrated a flag flying day on 8 December, the composer's birthday, also known as the "Day of Finnish Music".
 The year 2015, the 150th anniversary of the composer's birth, featured a number of special concerts and events, especially in the city of Helsinki.

 The quinquennial International Jean Sibelius Violin Competition, instituted in 1965, the Sibelius Monument, unveiled in 1967 in Helsinki's Sibelius Park, the Sibelius Museum, opened in Turku in 1968, and the Sibelius Hall concert hall in Lahti, opened in 2000, were all named in his honour, as was the asteroid 1405 Sibelius.

 The complete edition of Sibelius's œuvre has been in preparation in Finland since 1996.
 It is a joint venture between the National Library of Finland, the Sibelius Society of Finland, and Breitkopf & Härtel publishers.
 When finished, this critical edition will comprise 60 volumes.

 Sibelius kept a diary from 1909 to 1944, and his family allowed it to be published, unabridged, in 2005.
 The diary was edited by Fabian Dahlström and published in the Swedish language in 2005.
 To celebrate the 150th anniversary of the composer, the entire diary was also published in the Finnish language in 2015.
 Several volumes of Sibelius's correspondence have also been edited and published in Swedish, Finnish and English.

+The legacy of Sibelius is celebrated through an array of statues, monuments, parks, and similar honours.
+Among the most well known is the Sibelius Monument, a renowned piece of sculpture in its own right, located in the capital of Finland, Helsinki.
+It is surrounded by the eponymous park, which is among the most visited sites by sightseers visiting the city.

-The popular scorewriter program, Sibelius, is named after him.
+The scorewriter program Sibelius is named after him.